tmhglnd/mercury-pulsar/README.md

 ## 💻 Install

-Make sure that `ppm` (pulsar package manager) is installed.
-On linux, it should be automatically installed with atom.
-On OSX, go to the 'Atom' menu, and click 'Install Shell Commands'.
-On windows, it doesn't work as of now, read further.
-If you don't want to install it because it'd name collide with perl's ppm, replace the ppm command in the following actions with pulsar -p.
+Make sure that `ppm` (Pulsar Package Manager) is installed.
+On linux, it should be automatically installed with Atom.
+On OSX, go to the `Pulsar` menu and click `Install Shell Commands`.

 1. Download this repository via